With no steady paycheck, investing after retirement can be daunting. Here are a couple key strategies to make your money last.

 Even in the absence of a full-fledged crash, you need to have a sell strategy that you can apply to all your stocks individually.
 Though income investing is mostly a buy-and-hold proposition, that doesn’t mean buy-and-hold-on-for-dear-life, whatever happens.
 And it certainly doesn’t mean buy and hold regardless of how far the stock falls.

-Looking for these “red flags” gets us out of stocks that don’t have the strength to hold up to a big crash.
-(It also keeps us concentrated in the best stocks with the best future potential.)
+Looking for these “red flags” can get you out of stocks that don’t have the strength to hold up to a big crash.
 You can create your own simple sell discipline by writing down rules for yourself like, “If a stock cuts its dividend, sell.”
 This won’t get you out at the top (dividend cuts are usually last-ditch moves, after all), but it will keep you from holding on to losers forever.